working-group-two/docs.wgtwo.com/docs/auth-subscriber-deauthorization.md

 ---
-title: OAuth 2.0 Deauthorization
+title: OAuth 2.0 deauthorization
 topic: auth
 type: explanation
 roles:
   - THIRD_PARTY_DEVELOPER
 ---

-# OAuth 2.0 Deauthorization
+# OAuth 2.0 deauthorization

 For third party apps, we require app developers to implement subscriber initiated [revoking of consent](/auth/why-support-user-revoking-of-consent/), so that they can easily deauthorize an application.